-CDT students who wish to discuss alternative taught courses should contact the Training Manager.
+CDT students who wish to discuss alternative taught courses should contact the Training Programme Manager.

-4.4 Approved Prior Learning (APL) Credit Exemptions
+4.3 Approved Prior Learning (APL) Credit Exemptions

-If you have completed a relevant MSc programme or course you may be eligible to request an exemption of up to seventy-five credits for accredited prior learning (APL).
+If you have completed a relevant MSc programme or course you may be eligible to request an exemption of up to 75 credits for accredited prior learning (APL).
 All applications must be approved by the CDT and by the Research Degrees Committee at Heriot-Watt University.
-APL application forms are in your Personal Learning Plan.

-4.5 Taught Course Average and Resit Examinations
+4.4 Taught Course Average and Resit Examinations